Chinese input method: History

 An early experimental Chinese radical keyboard using 496 keys for input was developed by researchers of National Chiao Tung University in Taiwan, but was never widely used.

 Chinese input methods predate the computer.
 One of the early attempts was an electro-mechanical Chinese typewriter Mingkwai (明快 (míngkuài, ming-k'uai)) which was invented by Lin Yutang, a prominent Chinese writer, in the 1940s.
 It assigned thirty base shapes or strokes to different keys and adopted a new way of categorizing Chinese characters.
 But the typewriter was not produced commercially and Lin soon found himself deeply in debt.

 Before the 1980s, Chinese publishers hired teams of workers and selected a few thousand type pieces from an enormous Chinese character set.
 Chinese government agencies entered characters using a long, complicated list of Chinese telegraph codes, which assigned different numbers to each character.
 During the early computer era, Chinese characters were categorized by their radicals or Pinyin romanization, but results were less than satisfactory.

 In the 1970s to 1980s, large keyboards with thousands of keys were used to input Chinese.
 Each key was mapped to several Chinese characters.
 To type a character, one pressed the character key and then a selection key.
-There were also experimental "radical keyboards" with dozens to several hundreds keys.
+There were also experimental "radical keyboards" with dozens to several hundreds of keys.
 Chinese characters were decomposed into "radicals", each of which was represented by a key.
 Unwieldy and difficult to use, these keyboards became obsolete after the introduction of Cangjie input method, the first method to use only the standard QWERTY keyboard and make Chinese touch typing possible.

 A typical keyboard layout for the Cangjie method, which is based on the United States keyboard layout.

 Chu Bong-Foo invented a common input method in 1976 with his Cangjie input method, which assigns different "roots" to each key on a standard computer keyboard.
 With this method, for example, the character 日 is assigned to the A key, and 月 is assigned to B. Typing them together will result in the character 明 ("bright").